-Baptism is an important decision - a turning point in a person's life.
+Baptism is a major turning point in a person's life.
 In fact, it is arguably THE most important decision someone will make, as it will affect every moment of his or her life on earth.
-Why did the apostles baptize people so quickly?
+Here is a question.
+Why did the early New Testament church seem to baptize so quickly?
 What was the rush?
-The answer is simple.
-Peter and Philip knew that being baptized was required for salvation (see Mark 16:15-16).
+It was because Peter, Philip and the other disciples knew that baptism was a requirement for salvation (see Mark 16:15 - 16).

 A call from God

 God does not expect perfect obedience or any kind of perfection from those He is calling into His truth.
 What He looks for is a heart that is willing to listen and WANTS to obey Him and the words He inspired in the Bible.
 Any personal works of righteousness cannot save us.
 It is of grace, of God's mercy, out of His love for us.When God begins to call a person it is His Spirit working with them.
 The Spirit prompts a person to begin taking him seriously and begin to obey him.
 A person begins to show submission to God by a changed lifestyle, by starting to produce good fruit.
 It is then that their baptism can occur.